sebibi07/bookly/README.md

 ---

-## The thesis
+## My thesis regarding a good agentic customer experience

 > **A support agent should work out what you need, then work out who you are,
-> then serve you — and know when to stop.** The model should decide what to
+> then serve you.** The model should decide what to
 > *say*.
-It should never be the thing deciding what is *permitted*.
+A scoped journey with business rules should decide what is *permitted*.

 Most conversational AI failures are not the model saying something clumsy.
-They are the model doing something it should never have been able to do: reading another customer's order, approving a return outside policy, inventing a delivery date to fill an awkward silence.
-Prompts are a weak defence against that, because a prompt is a request and every request can be argued with.
+They are the model doing something outside of scope: reading another customer's order, approving a return outside policy, inventing a delivery date to fill an awkward silence.
+At scale, system prompts are a weak defence against that.

 So in this agent, the interesting decisions are not in the prompt: